 In an era when reducing overheads is even more important, the need for energy-efficient industrial fan systems continues to rise in order to ensure a long-term sustainable future.
 In this article, we will look at the main causes of inefficiency in industrial fans and what you can do to improve it.

 What can cause industrial fans to become inefficient?

-Firstly, it’s important to understand what the main causes are of inefficient fan systems.
+Firstly, it’s important to understand the main causes of inefficient fan systems.
 The efficiency of industrial fans can be compromised for a number of reasons.
 These commonly include:

-- The fan being an inappropriate size for the system
+- The fan is an inappropriate size for the system

 - The prediction of the system resistance curve was not accurate

 - The fan is producing a flow rate that is too small

 - The fan is too large and therefore unstable during production

 How do I choose the right type of fan for its application?